DeadLector/TchicX-Modpack/.github/ISSUE_TEMPLATE/bug_report.md

 [If applicable, include screenshots or videos to help explain the bug or issue.]

 ## Additional Information
-[Ass any additional information or context that might be helpful.]
+[Include any additional information or context that might be helpful.]